Last updated June 18, 2026

 Update Dependent Systems and Test

-Update your existing systems to point to Heroku Postgres with this information.
+Update your existing systems to point to the Heroku Postgres database using its connection string.
 Test each system to make sure the connection is successful.

 Wrap-up

-Now that your applications and services are pointing to Heroku Postgres and running as expected, you can close the maintenance window and restore full availability to your end users.
+Now that your apps and services are pointing to Heroku Postgres and running as expected, you can close the maintenance window and restore full availability to your end users.

 When you’re confident that the migration is successful and you no longer need your Azure database, you can delete it completely.